 Why Do Dogs Snore?

 Does your dog sleep in bed with you?
-If so you’ve probably caught them snoring once or twice.
+If so you’ve probably caught them snoring at least once or twice.
 Laika doesn’t snore often, but she does have a habit of howling in her sleep which is why she sleeps on the couch (that’s a post for another day…).

 While snoring in dogs can be normal, it can also be a symptom of an underlying health issue.
 If your dog has suddenly started snoring, or if you’re not sure why your dog is snoring it’s a good idea to have them checked out by your vet.
 Here’s a look at the common causes of snoring in dogs.